Corporate Funding was developed on Jul.24, 2024.

 CONCEPT OF LEVERAGE

 The capital structure decision involves managing the risks associated with the company's business and financing decisions.
-The concept of leverage - in both its operations and its financing - plays a role in the company's risk because leverage exaggerates outcomes, good or bad.
+The concept of leverage - in its operations and financing - plays a role in the company's risk because leverage exaggerates outcomes, good or bad.

 page 22